Here's why LooLa is SE Asia's

 • Climate change: making their trip carbon-neutral by planting mangrove trees

-• Water issues: bringing lifelong life-saving sanitation (SWG) to local village families
+• Water issues: bringing lifelong life-saving water and sanitation (SWG) to local village families

 • Plant-based cooking: learning that vegetarian food is awesome if you cook it yourself!